 Concern about any grade should be directed to the student's teacher first.
-If the concern is not resolved, a conference with a counselor/Assistant Principal is scheduled.
-If the concern is still not resolved, a conference with the principal or assistant principal is scheduled.
-If the parent/guardian wants to appeal the principal's decision, a letter should be sent within ten days-of the decision to the achievement area assistant superintendent for a review.
-A written response stating the achievement-area assistant superintendent's final decision shall be forwarded to the parent/guardian.
-This is the last step in the apeal process.
-Admissions and Release Committee (ARC) procedures should be followed for students in the Exceptional-Child Education (ECE) Program.
-The Program Services Plan and grading policies for English Learners should be followed.
-See page 14 for additional considerations and requirements.
+If the concern is not resolved, a conference with a counselor/assistant principal is scheduled.
+If it is still not resolved, a conference with the principal is scheduled.
+The Program Services Plan and grading policies for English Learners (ELs) should be followed.
+See page 15 for additional considerations and requirements.